collinscrib/TicTacToe/README.md

 # TicTacToe in C++
 Currently works as an implementation of TicTacToe on the command line.
 With no command line flags, it plays Player vs. Player TicTacToe with a random starting player (X's or O's).
+By using command line flags, Player vs Computer can be played and unit tests can be ran on the program.
+The AI is very dumb, and just guesses randomly for where to play.

 **Command line args:**
 * `-a` : Play Player vs. AI